alehow84/let-them-create/README.md

          7. App ID
      - In the Authentication tab, create a new authenticated user that you will use as your staff login.
 Make a note of the email & uid as this will be needed for the staff collection.
 Also make sure you remember the password you create!
      - In the firestore database tab, create two new collections, 1 for staff, 1 for users
-     - In the staff collection, create a new document in with the following fields:
+     - In the staff collection, create a new document with the following fields:
           - displayName: *type string* LTC Staff member
           - documentID: *type string* Input the document ID of the document you have just created
           - email: *type string* Input the email address of the authenticated staff user you created earlier